What To Stock Up On In September

 Children's Clothing

-The department stores are clearing out the back-to-school kid’s clothing, so you may want to be ready to stock up on the sizes you will need in a few months.
-You will see summer clothes drastically reduced, but with limited supplies.
-The stores are getting ready to stock winter apparel like heavy coats, sweaters, hats, and gloves.
+The department stores are clearing out the back-to-school kid’s clothing, so you may want to stock up on the sizes you will need in a few months.
+Summer clothes are drastically reduced but with limited supplies.
+The stores are preparing to stock winter apparel like heavy coats, sweaters, hats, and gloves.

-So it’s a great time to stock up on sandals for next year, if you can gauge the sizes you will need.
-Swimming suits will be priced down big time.
-It’s a great time to snag a few sizes for next summer.
-I have seen some summer clothing marked down to pennies on the dollar, literally.
+So, if you can gauge the sizes you will need, it’s a great time to stock up on sandals for next year.
+Swimming suits will be priced down big time, so it’s a great time to snag a few sizes for next summer.
+I have seen some summer clothing marked down to pennies on the dollar.

 Breakfast and Lunch Items

 Keep an envelope with those coupons because you will save so much money.
-Typically, cold cereal is on sale this month, and sometimes you can buy one box and get one free, with coupons.
-Cereal is always on sale in September, if you have some coupons from your weekly mail delivery, I would use them and save even more.
+Typically, cold cereal is on sale this month, and sometimes, with coupons, you can buy one box and get one free.
+Cereal is always on sale in September.
+If you have some coupons from your weekly mail delivery, I would use them and save even more.

 Cereal

-The kids will be going back to school so you will see bargains on peanut butter and jelly for lunchtime.
-You will see frozen breakfast items like waffles, bagels, French toast sticks, and burritos on sale.
+The kids will return to school, so you will see bargains on peanut butter and jelly at lunchtime.
+Also on sale are frozen breakfast items like waffles, bagels, French toast sticks, and burritos.

 Frozen Breakfasts